 Deleting all of the selected area and point objects leaves only the road lines, which appear overlaid on the Bing street map layer that is now visible through the transparent regions between road lines.

 We can Style the road lines to change their appearance, and then use them in other settings.
-For example, in the illustration above we have changed the color of the road lines to orange-yellow and have added a Bing satellite imageserver layer.
+For example, in the illustration above we have changed the color of the road lines to orange-yellow, increased their width, and have added a Bing satellite imageserver layer.

 The image seen above is the same map published in larger size on the Data Sources page on the Manifold website.
 In the larger image the horizontal white line at the middle left of the image is the Stanford Linear Accelerator.